-The percentage of our product revenue derived from customers located outside of the United States was 31%, 29% and 38% in 2009, 2010 and 2011, respectively.
+The percentage of our product revenue derived from customers located outside of the United States was 31%, 29% and 38% in 2009, 2010 and 2011, respectively, and 27% for the three months ended March 31, 2012.
 Our international operations are subject to a number of risks, including:

-- foreign laws and business practices that favor local competition; - · dependence on local channel partners; - compliance with multiple, conflicting and changing government laws and regulations; - longer cash cycles; - difficulties in managing and staffing foreign operations; - foreign currency exchange rate fluctuations and the associated effects on product demand and timing of payment; - political and economic stability, particularly in the Middle East and North Africa; - greater difficulty in the contracting and shipping process and in accounts receivable collection including longer collection periods; - ability to fund working capital requirements; - greater difficulty in hiring qualified technical sales and application engineers; and
+- foreign laws and business practices that favor local competition; - dependence on local channel partners; - compliance with multiple, conflicting and changing government laws and regulations; - longer cash cycles; - difficulties in managing and staffing foreign operations; - foreign currency exchange rate fluctuations and the associated effects on product demand and timing of payment; - political and economic stability, particularly in the Middle East and North Africa; - · greater difficulty in the contracting and shipping process and in accounts receivable collection including longer collection periods; - ability to fund working capital requirements;

-• difficulties with financial reporting in foreign countries.
+- greater difficulty in hiring qualified technical sales and application engineers; and - difficulties with financial reporting in foreign countries.